 First of all, yes, it is important to walk a small dog.
 Dogs that lack sufficient activity can exhibit mental problems, behavioral problems, and obesity.
 Small dogs are more prone to heart issues and obesity than large dogs, and daily exercise can help to prevent these problems and extend your dog’s life.

 Walking small dogs is just as important as walking large dogs.
 In addition to the physical health issues, all dogs need mental stimulation to help avoid behavioral problems caused by boredom.
-When you take your dog outside for a walk, you introduce him to the chance to explore a wealth of new things.
+When you take your dog outside for a walk, you introduce them to the chance to explore a wealth of new things.
 Regular exercise can also help prevent aggression, fear, anxiety, and hyperactivity in your small dog.
 To learn more about hyperactivity, go to Hyperactivity (ADHD) in Dogs.

-A short two block walk with your small dog a few times a week can help to prevent multiple health issues like joint problems, muscular issues, heart problems, mange and other diseases.
+A short two block walk with your small dog a few times a week can help to prevent multiple health issues like joint problems, muscular issues, heart problems, mange, and other diseases.

 Walking small dogs can be challenging.
 Their short legs may look like they are struggling, but every dog needs some exercise to stay healthy and happy.
 Owners of small breed dogs have noted that walking their dog has helped them to calm down.
 Walking small dogs can also help to lessen or eliminate Napoleon’s Syndrome, which is so common in small dogs.